Evaluation of Diagnostic Efficacy of Pipelle Endometrial Sampling in Abnormal Uterine Bleeding EC01-EC04

-Introduction: Abnormal Uterine Bleeding (AUB) is a major clinical problem among women in peri and postmenopausal age groups which need complete scrutiny.
+Introduction: Abnormal Uterine Bleeding (AUB) is a major clinical problem among women in peri and postmenopausal age groups which needs complete scrutiny.
 Various methods are in vogue for the assessment of endometrium.
 Histopathological interpretation of endometrial tissue is the gold standard investigation.
 Studies have raised concern about diagnostic accuracy and adequacy of pipelle endometrial sample.

 Aim: To compare the efficacy of pipelle endometrial sampling method with conventional Dilatation (D) and Curettage (C) in diagnosis of AUB.

 Materials and Methods: This comparative cross-sectional study was carried out at DM Wayanad Institute of Medical Science, Kerala, India (January 2016 to June 2017).
 Endometrial samples collected from 210 patients with AUB initially by pipelle method followed by D and C formed the material for this study.
-Slides prepared after routine histopathological processing and sectioning.
-Staining was done by using Haematoxylin and Eosin (H&E) stains and the slides were subjected to thorough and independent microscopic examination for comparative analysis.
-Data analysis was performed by using IBM SPSS Software version 21.0.
+Slides were prepared after routine histopathological processing and sectioning.
+Staining was done using Haematoxylin and Eosin (H&E) stains and the slides were subjected to thorough and independent microscopic examination for comparative analysis.
+Data analysis was performed using IBM SPSS Software version 21.0.